 Student fees accounts are also available on my.sun.ac.za.

 If student fees are paid in full before or on 31 March, a discount of 3% will be granted on tuition fees, provided that the parent or guardian completes the prescribed form and hands it in at the Student Fees Section for processing of the application, together with the initial proof of payment.
-This rebate, however, is not granted on the USB, SPL and MIKM components of the tuitions fees.
-Since 2016 the latter are indicated as programme or module fees on the student fees account.
+This rebate, however, is not granted on module and programme cost parts of the study fees, including those of the MPhil in Information and Knowledge Management, and of programmes offered at USB and SPL.

 International students: These rebates are available only for international students with valid permanent residency in South Africa and international students with refugee status.